Lassonde-JPF/jpf-ctl/README.md

 ## Documentation

-Documentation for the jpf-ctl project can be found within the `/documentation` directory; however, the PDF version can be directly accessed using the following
+Documentation for jpf-ctl can be found within the [documentation](/documentation/) directory.
+The PDF version can be directly accessed using the following
 [link](/documentation/report.pdf)

 <!-- USAGE EXAMPLES -->